jalpedersen/ring-jetty9-adapter/README.md

-# Jetty 8 adapter for Ring
+# Jetty 9 adapter for Ring

 ## Synoptis

-Adapter for Ring using Jetty 8.
+Adapter for Ring using Jetty 9.

-Behaves exactly like the normal jetty adapter, but uses Jetty 8 instead of 6 or 7.
+Behaves exactly like the normal jetty adapter, but uses Jetty 9 instead of 7.

 For more information, consult the offical Ring site: https://github.com/ring-clojure/ring